-Playing dress-up and pretend Let your child play dress clothes scarves and oth
+Playing dress-up and pretend

 Let your child play dress-up with clothes, scarves and other items and make up stories about kings, princesses and knights.

 Beware of the wolf!

 Mark an area on the floor with adhesive tape.
 The wolf (you) tries to get into this house.
 Your child stops you.